-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to any lease with more than 30 years remaining, the residence will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |